|

 - Unavoidably, the Acousonde's frequency response is anything but

 flat at high frequencies.
-First, the transfer function of the presently-used
+First, the transfer function of the

-high-frequency hydrophone
+function of the high-frequency hydrophone

 hydrophone amidst a circuit board and other neighboring components